andriesfilmer/gtd/howtos/ubuntu-server.md

 ## .bashrc

-Add these lines to /root/.bashrc
+I like to add these lines to `/root/.bashrc` first :-)

     bind '"e[A"':history-search-backward
     bind '"e[B"':history-search-forward